twbs/blog/src/content/posts/2023/bootstrap-5-3-0-alpha2.md

 ### Docs

-- Updated docs page table of contents to use Scrollpy (shoutout to our v3 docs!).
+- Updated docs page table of contents to use Scrollspy (shoutout to our v3 docs!).
 - Revamped syntax highlighting colors for code snippets across color modes.
 - Improved content and rendering of several docs callouts.
 - Document more color mode features and usage suggestions.